jacklule/DataViz-Syllabus/GitHubSetUp.md

 - The sync will add the html page to name.github.com
 - Students can view the html page through any browser

-Students thus have learned to code and create a new html page to embed and publish each assignment thus doubling the value of each lesson.
+Students thus have learned to code and create a new html page to embed and publish each assignment thus doubling the value of each lesson. **To check on troubles, view Page Source.
+Right click with PCs; Option+Command+u for Macs.**

 <a id="To-edit-an-html-page-in-TextEdit"></a>
 ##To Edit an html Page in TextEdit